george-hawkins/esp32-setup-material/test-server/README.md

 If you have [`jq`](https://stedolan.github.io/jq/) installed you can get more readable output like so:

     $ curl -v --data 'bssid=alpha&password=bad' localhost:5000/api/access-point | jq .

+You can test the keep-alive functionality like so:

+    $ while true
+    do
+        curl --data 'timeout=2000' localhost:5000/api/alive
+        echo -n .
+        sleep 1
+    done

+While this look runs the server will just report the `POST` requests happening every second but when you kill the loop, the server will report:

+    Keep-alive timeout expired.

+A non-test version of the server would exit at this point but this test-server just keeps running.

 Returning JSON
 --------------